Cleft PalateLiaison: Hazel Fitzgibbon

-Cleft Palate on the American College of Veterinary Surgeons website - photos and descriptions
+Photos and Descriptions of Cleft Palate on the American College of Veterinary Surgeons website

 Elwood JM, Colquhoun TA.
 Observations on the prevention of cleft palate in dogs by folic acid and potential relevance to humans.
 N Z Vet J. 1997 Dec;45(6):254-6.